 • guide management decisions and incident response

-• determine the effectiveness of estuary and catchment management measures
+• track trends, measure compliance and determine the effectiveness of estuary and catchment management measures

 Microalgae activity